-There are so many non-profit organizations, and hospitals alike that are happy to take on people willing to volunteer their phlebotomy services.
-Organizations like the Red Cross, drug treatment centers, and veterans’ clinics are always looking for more help, and while these opportunities may not put you on a payroll, they are a great way to gain experience, and get your foot in the door with important organizations that could help you find a more permanent phlebotomy job somewhere else.
+There are so many non-profit organizations and hospitals alike that are happy to take on people willing to volunteer their phlebotomy services.
+Organizations like the Red Cross, drug treatment centers, and veterans’ clinics are always looking for more help.
+While these opportunities may not put you on a payroll, they are a great way to gain experience.
+You can get your foot in the door with important organizations that could help you find a more permanent phlebotomy job somewhere else.

-This is a great way to check out entry level vacancies in phlebotomy in your area quickly, and apply for as many jobs as you’d like.
-You can decide how far you’re willing to look, and find a job and situation that would be a good fit for you.
-Whether it’s at a hospital, clinic, etc., the options are really endless, and chances are you’ll find a lot of them with a quick online search.
+This is a great way to check out entry level vacancies in phlebotomy in your area quickly and apply for as many jobs as you’d like.
+You can decide how far you’re willing to look and find a job and situation that would be a good fit for you.
+Whether it’s at a hospital, clinic, etc., the options are endless, and chances are you’ll find a lot of them with a quick online search.